OlivierGaillard/hayshoursrpi/README.md

 ### Node `n3` for Docker

 I used this node to build raspberry pi container with `docker`.
-Since I switch to multi-architecture with `docker buildx` and don't need to use the pi any more.
+Since I switched to multi-architecture with `docker buildx` I don't need to use the Pi any more.

 It only requires a base multi-architecture OS and specifying which architecture on command line: